FitzHawke/PEFS/README.md

 - [x] Add biking tracking
 - [ ] Seperate dashboards for each type of workout
 - [ ] Graphs for each dashboard
+- [ ] Graphs for each type on main dashboard
 - [x] Implement edit functionality
+- [ ] Settings Page to specify theme and units

+#### Long Term Plans

 - [ ] Add Strength workout tracking
 - [ ] Add Weight tracking
+- [ ] Re-implement components to reduce code duplication
+- [ ] Utilize optimistic rendering to reduce api calls
-- [ ] Settings Page to specify theme and units
+- [ ] Implement caching to reduce database calls

 See the [open issues](https://github.com/FitzHawke/PEFS/issues) for a full list of proposed features (and known issues).